AmericaTravelUnited StatesWisconsin

 Regarded as one of the best zoological centres in the United States, the Milwaukee Zoo proves to be splendid experience for animal lovers of all age groups.
 Three thousand animals representing about 370 species make their home here.
 The Humboldt penguins, polar bears, grizzly bears, harbour seals, trumpeter swans, prairie dogs, reindeers, red pandas and so many other animals fascinate the visitors.
 You can also take a peek at jaguars, tigers, leopards and lions.
 In addition to this the zoo is home to many bird species as well.

-Within the zoo, there many fun activities too including, Safari train, camel rides, treehouse area, Ski Safari, Sky Trail and Zip lining courses.
-If you are visiting with kids, then heading to Milwaukee County Zoo is one of the most amazing things to do in Milwaukee on the weekend.
+If you’re visiting with kids, the Milwaukee County Zoo is one of the most exciting and memorable things to do in Milwaukee on a weekend.

-Now that you know the best things to do in Milwaukee during a weekend, we are sure you are in for some amazing time in the city.
-Let us which one of these activities is your favourite in the comment section below.
+Now that you know the best things to do and where to stay in Milwaukee for a weekend, I’m sure you’ll have an amazing time in the city.
+Let me know which activity is your favorite!

 Read Next